SharePoint/sp-dev-docs/docs/spfx/hyperlinking.md

 # Hyperlinking considerations in SharePoint Framework (SPFx)
 By default on a modern page in SharePoint when a hyperlink is clicked, navigation to the page is achieved via a page router to avoid full refresh of the screen.

-When you develop custom SPFx solutions the behavior of smart navigation might not be desirable, especially for scenarios using the `target` attribute to open a page in a separte tab in the browser.
+When you develop custom SPFx solutions the behavior of smart navigation might not be desirable, especially for scenarios using the `target` attribute to open a page in a separate tab in the browser.

 Consider the following markup.